mz0121coder/supermarket/planning.md

 - for each product, render a table row with the product image, name, price and quantity
 - also show total price for each product (price \* quantity)
 - show the total quantity of price (of all products) at the bottom of the table

+### Restore cart from localStorage

+- use lazy initial state to get cart from local storage (if it exists)
+- otherwise initially set it to an empty array
+- every time the cart state changes, save it in localStorage